 Some cars are have the ability to make you feel sad behind the wheel.
-Step forward, the Mitsubishi Mirage.
-Other cars make you feel depressed when you’re forced to endure a flat 43mph stuck behind one on your favourite B-road.
-Once again, step forward, the Mitsubishi Mirage.
+Take a bow, Mitsubishi Mirage.
+Other cars make you feel depressed when you’re forced to endure a ‘Level 42mph’ stuck behind one on your favourite B-road.
+Hello again, Mitsubishi Mirage.
 But I put it to you now, that the Seat Altea XL is the saddest car in Britain.

 Allow me to explain.